 Reduce, reuse and recycle

-Recycling is an excellent way of saving energy and improving your environmental impact.
+Whilst it might not have a direct impact on your bills, recycling is an excellent way of saving energy and improving your environmental impact.
 Households in the UK produce tonnes of waste every year, carelessly throwing away items that could be recycled and reused.

 Did you know?
 By recycling one tin can you could save enough energy to power a television for 3 hours, and by recycling one glass bottle you could save enough energy to power a computer for nearly half an hour.